 In 2008, Prevent Child Abuse America introduced the pinwheel as the national symbol for child abuse prevention through Pinwheels for Prevention®.
 The pinwheel connotes whimsy and childlike notions.
 In essence, it has come to serve as the physical embodiment, or reminder, of the great childhoods we want for all children.
 The NCJFCJ’s mission is to provide judges, courts, and related agencies involved with juvenile, family, and domestic violence cases with the knowledge and skills to improve the lives of the families and children who seek justice.

-To raise awareness of the estimated 656,000 children who have abuse, neglect, or maltreatment last year, join the NCJFCJ and Too Small to Fail, the Clinton Foundation’s early childhood initiative, to share a virtual pinwheel.
+To raise awareness of the estimated 656,000 children who have experienced abuse, neglect, or maltreatment last year, join the NCJFCJ and Too Small to Fail, the Clinton Foundation’s early childhood initiative, to share a virtual pinwheel.
 Watch this special message from the Clinton Foundation’s Vice-Chair Chelsea Clinton and download your pinwheel below.

 Click below to download your virtual pinwheel for various social media platforms with some sample posts: